verny-tran/LoadControl/README.md

 ### Swizzling

-Be aware that this category [swizzles](https://medium.com/@pallavidipke07/method-swizzling-in-swift-5c9d9ab008e4) `setContentOffset` and `setContentSize` on [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview).
+Be aware that this extension [swizzles](https://medium.com/@pallavidipke07/method-swizzling-in-swift-5c9d9ab008e4) `setContentOffset` and `setContentSize` on [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview).

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the **Demo** directory first.

 ### Basics